bitovi/eggstractor/docs/DOCS.md

 `src/ui.ts` - Code that handles communication from the Figma client application to the eggstractor Figma plugin.

 `src/processors` - Code that converts a Figma node to a variable or style token.
-Style tokens will be used to generate CSS/SCSS using the Templatized/Templated algorithm (default) or Combinatorial.
+Style tokens will be used to generate CSS/SCSS using the Templated algorithm (default) or Combinatorial.

 - Variable Token - Contains metadata based on Figma variable names, which are used to name SCSS variables, CSS custom properties, and other named values related to a CSS style.